-On June 1, 2017, we received a notification from The NASDAQ Stock Market LLC ("Nasdaq") informing us that we were no longer in compliance with the minimum bid price requirement, as the bid price of our shares of common stock closed below the minimum \$1.00 per share for the 30 consecutive business days prior to the date of the notice.
+On June 1, 2017, we received a notification from The NASDAQ Stock Market LLC ("Nasdaq") informing us that we were no longer in compliance with the minimum bid price requirement, as the bid price of shares of our common stock closed below the minimum \$1.00 per share for the 30 consecutive business days prior to the date of the notice.
 Nasdaq also notified us that we were provided 180 calendar days, or until November 28, 2017, to regain compliance with the minimum bid price requirement.
 Accordingly, we implemented the reverse stock split described below.
-We may regain compliance with this requirement if the closing bid price of our common stock is \$1.00 per share or more for a minimum of 10 consecutive business days at any time before November 28, 2017.
-As of October 16, 2017, the closing price of our common stock was \$9.07.
-We cannot assure you that we will be able to meet or continue to meet the Nasdaq listing standards.
-If it appears to the Nasdaq staff that we will not be able to meet the minimum bid price requirement or any of the Nasdaq listing standards, our common stock may be subject to delisting from Nasdaq.
+On October 27, 2017, we received formal notice from Nasdaq that we had regained compliance with the minimum \$1.00 bid price requirement, as set forth in Nasdaq Listing Rule 5550(a)(2), and the matter is now closed.
+We cannot assure you that we will be able continue to meet the Nasdaq listing standards.
+If do not continue to meet any of the Nasdaq listing standards, our common stock may be subject to delisting from Nasdaq.